 Stephanie K. Kim, Ph.D.

-Faculty Director and Assistant Professor of the Practice
+Faculty Director and Associate Professor of the Practice

 Higher Education Administration

-Dr. Stephanie K. Kim brings over a decade of experience as a scholar and educator ...
+Dr. Stephanie Kim (she/her/hers) brings fifteen years of experience as a scholar, educator, and practitioner ...

 Charlene Brown-McKenzie serves as the Director of the Center for Multicultural Equity & Access (CMEA) ...

 Erika Cohen Derr, DLS serves as Associate Vice President in Student Affairs at Georgetown University.

 John T. Crist is Adjunct Lecturer with SCS’s Master’s Program in Higher Education Administration.

 Dr. John Lucas brings two decades of experience in higher education and student mobility.

 Edward Smith is an adjunct lecturer in Georgetown University’s Higher Education Department and a senior ...

 Dr. Kimberly Underwood is a faculty member in the Higher Education Administration program at Georgetown ...